ahmetkucuk/ShutDownMac/README.md

 # ShutDownMac

-Super Simple Java Swing application to shut down scheduler for MAC OS X.
+Super Simple Java Swing shut down scheduler application for MAC OS X.

 Download jar file under the /jar in order to directly use it on your mac.